Arunachal Pradesh - The Land of Dawn Lit Mountains

 Best Time to Visit

 The climate of Arunachal Pradesh varies from region to region.
 Higher elevations have a much cooler climate than middle and lower elevations.
-The best time to visit the state is in summers, it is never too hot in summers and nights become cooler too.
+The best time to visit the state is between the months of October and April, it is never too hot and nights become cooler too.
 So one can enjoy sightseeing in the bright Sun as well which obviously enhances the color of the scenario.

 Traditions and Festivals